 - The Cameo: In Yu-Gi-Oh!
 Reshef of Destruction, her portrait can be seen in a room in Pegasus' Castle.
 In Yu-Gi-Oh!
 R, Pegasus shows the card he made for her to Tenma Yakou in a flashback.

 - Chekhov's Gunman: Her portrait is next to Shadi's in Duelist Kingdom.
-At first it isn't that significant, then Yugi's friends notice it in Pegasus' hall (or his sanctuary in the anime).
+At first it isn't that significant, then Yugi's friends notice it in Pegasus's dining hall.
 Her significance to the story was revealed at the end of Duelist Kingdom.

 - Childhood Friend Romance: With Pegasus.
 They were around 10 years old when they met.
 Unfortunately, it didn't last for too long.

 - Early-Bird Cameo: In episode 8 of the anime and chapter 73 of the manga, her portrait can be seen next to Shadi's for a brief moment.
-She is properly introduced when Pegasus tells about his story to Yugi (or, in the anime, when Anzu finds his journal and reads it out loud to the gang).
+She is properly introduced when Croquet tells Pegasus's story to Yugi in the manga, or when Anzu finds his journal and reads it out loud in the anime.

 - Also during Pegasus' vision after he receives his Millennium Eye - she's just an illusion.

 - The Lost Lenore: Her tragic death informs Pegasus' entire character arc.
 Had she lived, not only would he be an almost completely different man, but the events of the entire series would have to shift dramatically.

 - The Muse: In the dub, she inspired Pegasus to paint.
 Somewhat more ambiguous in the original, but it's still obvious that Pegasus loved painting pictures of her.